You. Are. Great.

 I am thoroughly convinced that as the days go on, and God’s side stand’s in stark contrast from the world’s side, he is calling and preparing an army of returned missionaries to serve and love and teach.

-Some of them he needed before their 18 or 24 month mark.
+Some of them he needed as defenders before their 18 or 24 month mark.

 Thank you for succeeding every day as a disciple of Christ.